AHC Annual Membership Program

 Networking: AHC members have access to a network of stakeholders from various sectors, including government, private industry, and academia.
 This network can provide valuable connections and resources for disaster response and resilience efforts.

-Cross-Sector Exercises: AHC members can participate in group or customized cross-sector exercises designed to enhance coordination between external stakeholders including states, trade groups & companies in their supply-chains for power, communications, transportation, water, food or fuel.
+Cross-Sector Exercises: AHC members can participate in group or customized cross-sector, cross-functional exercises designed to enhance coordination between external stakeholders including states, trade groups & companies in their supply-chains for power, communications, transportation, water, food, healthcare, retail, fuel, etc....

 Collaboration: The AHC facilitates collaboration among its members, which can lead to improved communication, information sharing, and coordination during disasters.